 - Close the window and restart your PC.

-The good folks of Blizzard community suggested an additional workaround.
+The good folks of the Blizzard community suggested an additional workaround.
 We find it a bit risky since it involves tweaking Windows Kernel files.
-And we all know that can, in the worst scenario, result in complete system crash.
-However, we will walk you trough process, step by step, and show you how to do it.
+And we all know that can, in the worst scenario, result in a complete system crash.
+However, we will walk you through the process, step by step, and show you how to do it.

 - Go to your system partition.